Jinya-Su/Jinya-Su.github.io/_pages/Prospective.md

 Please read below carefully before contacting me for a possible supervision request.

 1. **Are you accepting PhD students?**

 Yes, I am.

 2. **I am self-funded.
 Will you accept me straightaway?**

 Being self-funded does not guarantee that you can straightway work with me.
 Your suitability should be assessed such as background and research skills.

 3. **I am an international prospective PhD student.
 Do you have scholarship/funding to support me?**

-The opportunity generally comes and goes.
-But I will surely advertise the studentship when it comes at www.jobs.ac.uk among others.
+Opportunity generally comes and goes.
+But I will surely advertise the studentship widely.

 4. **How can I work with you?**
  * Please check my profile to identify if your research interests closely align with mine.